kevinhennessy/Angular_Sig/Session 2/readme.md

 We will use this template as the starting point for building out a list of exercises that will appear on the left-hand side of the screen and can be selected for inclusion in a workout.

 ### Implementing workout and exercise lists
+> **Start at [Checkpoint 4.3](https://github.com/chandermani/angular2byexample/tree/checkpoint4.3).
+Zip file is [here](https://github.com/chandermani/angular2byexample/archive/checkpoint4.3.zip).**

+> **Finished code is at [Checkpoint 4.4](https://github.com/chandermani/angular2byexample/tree/checkpoint4.4).
+Zip file is [here](https://github.com/chandermani/angular2byexample/archive/checkpoint4.4.zip).**

-The finished code for this section is in Checkpoint 4.4.
-Be sure and update app.css that is found in the repository.
+ >If you are coding along be sure and update app.css that is found in the **Checkpoint 4.4** at this location [app.css](https://github.com/chandermani/angular2byexample/tree/checkpoint4.4/trainer/static/css).
 #### Workout Service
-* Locate workout-service.ts in the trainer/src/services folder.
+* Add [workout-service.ts](https://github.com/chandermani/angular2byexample/blob/checkpoint4.4/trainer/src/services/workout-service.ts) in the trainer/src/services folder in **Checkpoint 4.4**.
 The code in that file should look like the following except for the implementation of the two methods setupInitialExercises and setupInitialWorkouts, which we have left out because of their length.
 ```javascript
 import {Injectable} from '@angular/core';
 import {ExercisePlan} from './model';